LoicCourtemanche/Replication-of-Innis-Lecture-Return-on-Student-Loans-in-Canada/REPLICATION.md

 ### In-Text Numbers

-> INSTRUCTIONS: list page and line number of in-text numbers.
-If ambiguous, cite the surrounding text, i.e., "the rate fell to 52% of all jobs: verified".

 [X] There are no in-text numbers, or all in-text numbers stem from tables and figures.

 [ ] There are in-text numbers, but they are not identified in the code